-001-099 Preparatory courses.
+100-199Lower-division courses, primarily for freshmen200-299Lower-division courses, primarily for sophomores 001-099 Preparatory courses.
 A maximum of six credits of preparatory coursework taken at Warner Pacific University may be applied towards the total requirement of 120 credits for a baccalaureate degree.
-100-199 Lower-division courses, primarily for freshmen 200-299 Lower-division courses, primarily for sophomores 300-399 Upper-division courses, primarily for juniors 400-499 Upper-division courses, primarily for seniors 500-699 Graduate-level courses 279/379/479/579 Reserved for special topics in any subject area 205/305/405/505 Reserved for independent study courses in any subject area X Used to designate an experimental course being offered either once or twice on a trial basis.
+100-199 Lower-division courses, primarily for freshmen 200-299 300-399 Upper-division courses, primarily for juniors 300-399 Upper-division courses, primarily for juniors 400-499 Upper-division courses, primarily for seniors 400-499 Upper-division courses, primarily for seniors 500-699 Graduate-level courses 500-699 Graduate-level courses 279/379/479/579 Reserved for special topics in any subject area 279/379/479/579 Reserved for special topics in any subject area 205/305/405/505 Reserved for independent study courses in any subject area 205/305/405/505 Reserved for independent study courses in any subject area X Used to designate an experimental course being offered either once or twice on a trial basis X Used to designate an experimental course being offered either once or twice on a trial basis